-In modern times, we need to put more effort into signaling to our bodies that it’s time to rest.
+In modern times, we must put more effort into signaling to our bodies that it’s time to rest.
 That’s why it’s important to develop and maintain a healthy and effective bedtime routine.
 Watch Anna share her tips or continue reading below for some simple strategies to help you do this.

 Eat a Light and Early Dinner